lanlab-org/LRR/README.md

 -  *How assignements should be stored?*  Creating sub-directories on all student submissions course-code/semester/section-number.  (/student-number/course-code/semester/section-number/assignement-title/submission.txt)

--  *Feature request*.
+-  [SOLVED] *Feature request*.
 Editing the assignment title after uploading a new assignment (instructor).

 -  [SOLVED] A new user could not login immediately after sign up.